Project-X: Reception

-According to Next Generation, Project-X was immensely successful in Europe, but only sold in moderate numbers in the U.S. Amiga Computing called it one of the best shooter games for that platform at the time, both for its technical excellence in graphics and sounds, and for its difficult and interesting gameplay.
+According to Next Generation, Project-X was highly successful in Europe, but only sold in moderate numbers in the U.S. Amiga Computing called it one of the best shooter games for that platform at the time, both for its technical excellence in graphics and sounds, and for its difficult and interesting gameplay.

 Legacy

-The game was followed by a PlayStation-only sequel, titled X2.
+The game was followed by a PlayStation-only sequel, titled X2 in 1996.
+A second sequel, Project X: Light Years, is currently in development.

 The game was parodied in one level of Team17's own Superfrog, as Project-F (with the 'F' presumably standing for "Frog"), even going as far as using a remixed version of the original game's theme tune.